HoplaGeiss/ludan-technology/src/assets/blog/2018-11-08_ngrx_guards_and_resolvers.md

 ### Container displaying authors and books

 To finish let's see how the books and the authors are used in my component.
-The books are loaded in a classical way, by calling a selector.
+The books are loaded classically, by calling a selector.
 However, for the authors we don't need to access the state, we can get them directly from the router.

 At first, I thought that's an advantage as I don't need to import the store.
 However, then I realised that by doing so, I am not going to get the update to the authors from the state.